ShivaSankari-Krishnamoorthy/CurrencyConverterAPI/README.md

 It shows the converted result instantly in the converted amount textbox .

-User can click on the Disclaimer link and additional information about the exchange rate are shown.
+User can click on the Disclaimer link to see the additional information about the exchange rate.

 ## Steps to run the application :